 We run a number of different courses at CICD.
-We have aimed to make a course plan to enable many different people to enrol for our programmes and contribute to a better world.
+We have aimed to make a course plan to enable many different people to enrol for our volunteer programmes and contribute to a better world by doing useful volunteer work in Africa and India.
 Some participants have a long time, some only a few months, some are proficient in English, some are not, some are particularly concerned with issues of the environment and climate change, some want to travel and see and experience a lot of different things.
 We have a very diverse group of students and are happy about and proud of that.

 Our programmes have one thing in common – a deep involvement in the big issues of our time.
 CICD is a school for activists and for world changers.
 People at CICD have the dreams of a better world and we have the will to do something about it.